C4 – Household water use per capita in the Republic of Armenia

 Indicator code: C4

-Typology: descriptive indicator (type A – what is happening to the environment and to humans?)
+Type: Descriptive indicator (class A – what is happening to the environment and people)

 Short-term work